muggy8/improbable/from-me-to-me/Inesqadm.md

 Without skipping a beat, Phanna began answering Emma's question in a way that felt all too unfitting for the situation at hand.

 "My round 7 opponent happened to be the Melody that died on that day.
-We had a somewhat confusing chat about our past, present and future that lasted a bit longer than it should.
-After that, as we got ready to fight, the attack from the unknow bandits came.
+We had a somewhat confusing chat about our past, present and future that lasted a bit longer than it probably should.
+After that, as we got ready to fight, the attack from the unknow entities came.
 Melody was killed in the chaos while I was knocked out.
-After I had woken up, I was angry with Mikay and the situation we now found ourselves in.
+After I had woken up, Mikay was next to me trying to tend to me though I didn't really need it.
+I ended up argueing with Mikay about the situation we now found ourselves in.
 Because of that, I decided that I needed some alone time and ran off to hide from Mikay.
-Mikay, himself, on the other hand, decided to stay behind."
+Fortunately, Mikay, decided to stay behind instend of persueing me."

 After Phanna finished his explaination, I quickly glanced at Mikay before returning my gaze to Emma.